ilumary/fulu/README.md

 # Fulu
-## _Best Recipe Manger, Ever_
+## _Best Recipe Manager, Ever_

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=main)](https://travis-ci.org/joemccann/dillinger)

-Fulu is a Recipe Manger which intends to replace that old and crammed Book from your Grandma.
+Fulu is a Recipe Manager which intends to replace that old and crammed Book from your Grandma.
 It is purely written in Rust.

 ## Features (as of now)